anand-bose/fcmpush/README.md

 bearer token and project ID, you can use them too.

 ## Requirements
-* Java 21 (preferred) or higher
+* JDK 21 (preferred) or higher
 * Intellij IDEA CE (optional)

 ## Installation

 > This section is WIP.
 I am working on a convenience script that makes the installation process easier for you.

-If you wish to use this tool, you can check out the source code, and run the gradle task to get the build.
+The current installation method is building from the source code.
+You need to install Oracle JDK or any other vendor such as Eclipse Temurin.

 ```shell
 git clone git@github.com:anand-bose/fcmpush.git